CouchDB as the State Database¶

 CouchDB runs as a separate database process alongside the peer, therefore there are additional considerations in terms of setup, management, and operations.
-You may consider starting with the default embedded LevelDB, and move to CouchDB if you require the additional complex rich queries.
-It is a good practice to model chaincode asset data as JSON, so that you have the option to perform complex rich queries if needed in the future.
+It is a good practice to model asset data as JSON, so that you have the option to perform complex JSON queries if needed in the future.

 Using CouchDB from Chaincode¶

 When writing JSON data values to CouchDB (e.g. using